anzr299/gguf-mixed-quant/README.md

                              IQ2_XXS, IQ2_XS, IQ2_S, IQ3_XXS, IQ3_S, IQ4_XS, IQ4_NL
-  --imatrix IMATRIX          Importance matrix file (required for IQ presets) --adaptive-bands           Scale band ratios by sensitivity spread (auto mode only) --no-iq                    Use only K-quant types (no IQ lookup-table types)
+  --imatrix IMATRIX          Importance matrix file (required for IQ presets) --adaptive-bands           Scale band ratios by sensitivity spread (auto mode only) --no-iq                    Use only K-quant types (no IQ lookup-table types).
+This is faster than the hybrid at the cost of some accuracy

 Manual mode (overrides auto):
   --tiers TYPE [TYPE ...]
 Quant types per tier, lowest to highest precision